TitouanGreffe/WILMFlo/README.md

 - Yearly surplus and deficit of resources at the extraction stage
 - Yearly mining energy consumption for the 50 resources and 3 fossil fuels

-A template to customize your scenario with our own data will be made available soon.
+A template to customize your scenario with your own data will be made available soon.

 Results are available on Zenodo at :